Chthon (novel): Synopsis

 Chthon is a garnet mine in which the inmates trade garnets for food.
 An upper level to the prison houses the less dangerous criminals where the garnets are fashioned.
 Escape from the upper level is impossible since all of the tunnels have been sealed off.
-The garnets are actually mined in a lower level reserved for criminals too dangerous to live peacably in the upper level.
+The garnets are actually mined in a lower level reserved for criminals too dangerous to live peacefully in the upper level.
 There are rumors that escape from the lower level is possible through uncharted labyrinthine caverns.
 When the inmates in the upper level learn that Aton's crime was to love a minionette, he is deemed too dangerous to remain, but willingly goes to the lower level since his only interest is in escaping and finding Malice.

 Once in the lower level, Aton reasons that he is unlikely to survive an escape attempt alone so he manipulates the inmates into a failed revolt against the upper level.
-The upper level cuts off food supplies in retaliation forcing the entire inmate population to attempt escape.
+The upper level cuts off food supplies in retaliation, forcing the entire inmate population to attempt escape.
 One by one, the inmates are killed by an unseen monster known as the chimera until only a few remain.
 In the final stretch of the escape, a mucus starts to build up in the throats of the survivors, sapping their strength and will until all but Aton succumb to a form of zombification.
 Aton learns from the zombies that the caverns of Chthon are so complex that they have formed intelligence.
 The zombies are now servants of Chthon, but Chthon requires willing agents and promises Aton sanity in return for his service.
 Aton insists he needs to find Malice and Chthon releases him.
 Unknown to Aton, Chthon considers mankind to be evil and is planning its destruction through agents such as Aton.

 On reaching the surface, Aton meets a man who claims he is searching for Chthon so that he can appropriate the garnet mines for himself.
-In reality, this man is Bedside, the only other person to have escaped Chthon but now a willing agent.
+In reality, this man is Bedside, the only other person to have escaped Chthon, but now a willing agent.
 Bedside goes with Aton as he travels to Malice's home planet of Minion.
 Aton finds that the female population of Minion, the minionettes, are all identical to each other and are semi-telepathic.
 Their beauty and youth can be maintained eternally by negative emotions, whereas positive emotions cause them pain, and sufficiently intense love kills them.
 Aton realizes that this was why Malice was so attracted to him when he was most despondent and frustrated.